15gifts/actions/README.md

 A collection of useful custom github actions

 ## Usage
-Refer to (./actions)
+Refer to [/actions]

 Each action has a config.yml that outlines the inputs the actions accept

 ## TODO
-Add READMEs for each action
+- Add READMEs for each action
+- Publish to github actions marketplace